-New Mexico community action agencies.
+New Mexico community action agency assistance programs.

 Residents of New Mexico can turn to community action agencies for assistance.
 The non-profit organizations will work with low income families, seniors, the unemployed, and others on self-sufficiency.
 In addition, case managers can help clients apply for financial assistance programs, grants, and other short term financial aid.
 A summary of the services offered, including job training, are below.